What happens when the Pope dies?

 ➡️ What to expect as a visitor: A quiet, somber mood across Vatican sites.
 Some attractions may close early or operate under restricted access.
 Expect more security and media presence.

-St. Peter’s Basilica facade in Vatican City.
+Visiting St. Peter's Basilica

 Days 1–9 – Novemdiales (Nine days of mourning)